Amir-Hossein-shamsi/GeoGraphics-Explorer/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Feel free to submit issues or pull requests to improve GeoGraphics.
+Feel free to submit issues or pull requests to improve GeoGraphics Explorer.

 ---